Editing Manuscripts: Writing Style, Writer Intuition, and Working with an Editor

 • Enlist beta readers.
 If you’re in a weekly or monthly writing group, by all means, ask them to read the book, and be willing to return the favor, or impose on a few opinionated friends.

 • Sum up your story.
-Pen a short synopsis and a long one; if you’re beginning a search for an agent, put some thought to your query letter.
+Pen a short synopsis and a long one; if you’re beginning a search for an agent, put some thought into your query letter.

 The Evolution of Book Editing for Indie Authors